RedPitaya/Documentation/appsFeatures/systemtool/OS_updater/softwareupdate.rst

         An OS upgrade might cause your Red Pitaya desktop to freeze for a few minutes.

-Issues with the software update manager
+Software update manager troubleshooting
 ----------------------------------------

 The Software update manager may report one of the following issues during operation:

-#.  **Step 1** - *Your Red Pitaya is currently offline.
-Please follow the quick-start instructions to put it online*.
+#.  **Step 1: Your Red Pitaya is currently offline**.
+Please follow the quick-start instructions to put it online.
 If Red Pitaya is not connected to the internet, the software update manager will stop at step 1.

     .. figure:: img/No_connection.png
         :align: center